29 Apr 2022

 However, not all protein is the same and we should consider the differences when thinking about our protein intake.
 In fact, many people believe that eating more protein means eating more meat.
 If you eat meat, along with dairy and eggs, these provide high-quality protein.
 However the same is true for many plant-sources of protein.
 In fact, whole grains, legumes, nuts and vegetables are all great sources of protein.

 Moreover, we should consider protein as a macronutrient within a food as opposed to a nutrient in isolation.
 In fact, the other nutrients that you consume with the protein can be just as important as the protein itself.
 For example, you should primarily consume protein sources that are lower in saturated fats and highly refined carbohydrates.
-Moreover, it can be beneficial to consume protein sources that are also high in vitamins, minerals and fiber.
+Moreover, it can be beneficial to consume protein sources that are also high in vitamins, minerals and fibre.

 In addition, if you wish to increase your protein intake without gaining weight, you should cut back on other foods to maintain the same energy intake.
 The foods you choose to eat more of or cut back on can affect your health positively or negatively.
 For example, deciding to eat more plant-based protein sources instead of highly refined carbohydrates like white bread can benefit your health.